Q: How much will it cost to get divorced?

 A: Relocation of a parent presents the need for a fact-finding determination by the Court.
 The trial court must consider the following three-prong test in relocation cases in determining under what circumstances a parent who has primary custody may relocate outside the jurisdiction:

 The moment a petition for divorce is served to you, or you have it served on your spouse, you need to contact the lawyers atAbom & Kutulakis, L.L.P..
 We will use our everyday divorce litigation experience to bring your contested divorce to a fair and timely finalization.
 Our lawyers will help you prepare for the divorce, put all of your marital property in order and fight any disputes brought to the table with your well-being in mind.
-Call us today for your free consultation and let us go to work for you!
+Call us today for a consultation and let us go to work for you!